Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Anger.md

 Practice mindfulness
 Mindfulness can be effective in treating anxiety and anger.
 Knowing where the emotion is showing up physically is the first step in learning to manage it.

-“Being able to feel the first signs of anger or anxiety in our body physically helps us appropriately use the coping skills that we need to bring our emotions back down,” says Connelly.
-“The most important coping skill once you feel and recognize your anger is to first and foremost take some space.”
+“Being able to feel the first signs of anger or anxiety in our body physically helps us appropriately use the coping skills that we need to bring our emotions back down.
+The most important coping skill once you feel and recognize your anger is to first and foremost take some space.”

 For instance, if there’s another person in the room, you might want to calmly separate yourself from the immediate stimuli, perhaps go outside.